-Little Devils Stairs Trail is a 5.3 mile lightly trafficked out and back trail located near Washington, VA that features a waterfall and is rated as difficult.
-The trail is primarily used for hiking and is accessible from April until November.
+Little Devils Stairs Trail is a 5.3 mile lightly trafficked out and back trail located near Washington, Virginia that features a waterfall and is rated as difficult.
+The trail is primarily used for hiking and is best used from April until November.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash